saiwal/Utsukta-hub-themes/README.md

 ### Features:

-- This theme is in very early alpha stages and a lot of major functionality is broken/missing.
+- This theme is in very early development stage and some functionality may be broken/missing.
+Report any issues in the [github repo](https://github.com/saiwal/hubzilla-themes).
 - Based on [AdminLTEv4](https://adminlte.io/).
 - Built completely from the ground up.
 - Mobile friendly and responsive.

 **Demo available [here](https://hub.utsukta.org/channel/adminlte)**

+## AdminLTE4 sketchy

+Based on AdminLTE and uses bootswatch sketchy for a unique look.